dariohudon/dariohudon/README.md

 ## Featured Projects

-**AI OPS**
-A structured operating system for managing AI-assisted development work.
-It focuses on autonomous sprint workflows, handoffs, terminal-safe processes, audit trails, and keeping complex projects organized across human direction and AI execution.

-**Bluejays Hub**
-A live baseball companion app that translates the emotional rhythm of a Blue Jays game.
-Instead of only showing scores and statistics, it helps fans understand momentum, pressure, confidence, player stories, and why a moment matters.

-**Socialveil**
-A visual social media planning and campaign workflow tool for organizing content, assets, approvals, and publishing strategy.

-**FGC Hub**
-A hockey first-goal contest platform with game schedules, player picks, eligibility rules, leaderboard logic, and admin tools.

-**Calgary Council Values**
-A civic data visualization project exploring how public information can be made easier to understand, compare, and discuss.

-**EMS Map**
-A public-facing emergency services visibility project focused on mapping, context, and accessible civic information.

-**ViewCake**
-A video review and client feedback platform built around timestamped comments, revisions, approvals, and media delivery workflows.

-## Working Style

 I am not trying to make GitHub look perfect.
 I am trying to make the work visible.

 Some repositories are active products.
 Some are prototypes.
 Some are experiments.
 Some are records of learning.
 Together, they show how I think through problems, build tools, and turn ideas into working systems.